The author is not beholden to any company, lobby group, or government. *

 to unsubstantiated claims of ill-health due to wind turbines on another

-Power availability and transmission problemsThe wind does not blow all the time.
+Intermittency, power availability and transmission problemsThe wind does not blow all the time.
 When the wind is not blowing wind turbines do not generate power.
-At times of peak electricity demand winds tend to be lighter than average.
+At times of peak electricity demand on very hot days winds tend to be lighter than average.
+The cost of electricity storage is falling and will make variable energy sources such as wind and solar increasingly competitive.

 Trust Power have offered a financial solution for this at their proposed Palmer Wind Farm in South Australia.
 They are offering annual cash payments to nearby residents.
 Another, perhaps preferable, arrangement would be a gift of shares in the wind farm, as then the receiver would have an interest in the running and profitability of the wind farm.